1 College and Main

 - Complete the appropriate application for admission form.

-- Submit with the application a $25 nonrefundable application fee (only required of paper applications).
+- Submit with the application a $25 nonrefundable application fee.
 Checks or money orders must be made payable to Capital University.

-- Candidates without previous college credit will need to demonstrate academic ability and achievement through work experience, specialized training, certifications, military service, or other experiential learning.
-The application for admission must include a resume that details successful learning from informal or non-collegiate sponsored instruction.
+- Candidates without previous college credit can petition for acceptance to the University.
+The candidate will need to demonstrate academic ability and achievement through work experience, specialized training, certifications, military service, or other experiential learning.
+The petition for admission must include a resume that details successful learning from informal or non-collegiate sponsored instruction.

 Types of Admission

-There are two types of admission into the Adult and Continuing Education program:
+There are two types of admission into the Center for Lifelong Learning:

 - Degree seeking admission is granted to applicants who meet the admission requirements stated above.